qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 contains a mandatory part that determines which actions the rule grants, or denies.

 !!!
 Note
-    If the ABAC feature is enabled, all users will by default have no access, so it is important that you also include rules when enabling it or you will cause access problems for your users.
+    If the ABAC feature is enabled, all users will by default have no access, so it is important to also include rules when enabling it.
+Otherwise, access problems for users can easily be caused.

 ### Rules Overview